Press play to experience a sneak peek of The Sky Residences Living in this video.

 The Annual Assessments cover property taxes, maintenance, professional management, and the operation of all facilities and amenities.
 The fees provide funds for staff salaries, supplies, interior and exterior maintenance, landscaping, window washing, trash removal, legal and accounting fees, fuel, utilities, insurance, cable TV, Wi-Fi, telephone service, and a capital fund for replacement of furniture and finishes.
 Housekeeping is included for Planned Vacation weeks but not for short-term stays.

-Owners will incur charges for use of a la carte amenities and services, provided by the W Aspen hotel.
+Owners incur charges for use of a la carte amenities and services, provided by W Aspen.

-Owner amenities entitle Owners to enjoy the convenience and exceptional experience of living in a fine resort property.
+Owners at The Sky Residences enjoy the convenience and exceptional experience of living in a fine resort property.
 Pre-arrival Residence preparation is offered along with other services, including a resourceful concierge and attentive staff.
 This is part of Whatever/Whenever® service offered at this property.

 Owners at The Sky Residences will enjoy access to full amenities and services: